How To Become GDPR Compliant

-A DPO is an individual or individuals designated by the Data Controller to be responsible for monitoring internal compliance of the GDPR within the organisation.
-This could be a specifically trained employee within the data controller’s organisation or a position that is out-sourced.
+A DPO is an individual or individuals designated by the Data Controller to be responsible for monitoring the internal compliance of the GDPR within the organisation.
+This could be a specifically trained employee within the data controller’s organisation or a position that is outsourced.
 Unless you are carrying out large scale processing of personal data a suitably informed in-house member of staff should be perfectly sufficient for this role.

 2) Fair And Private Policies

 You will probably have to update your fair processing and privacy policies that are listed on your site.
-Review whether the the information that you provide is explicitly clear.
+Review whether the information that you provide is explicitly clear.
 If something is happening with peoples data that they cannot clearly ascertain from the information that you provide, then you will need to make some changes and let them know.